-While there are many more, this gives you some type of starting point by most environments.
+While there are many more, this gives you some starting point by most environments.

 3 Example Answers To “What Can You Bring To The Company?”

-“I feel like most marketing departments lack the ability to properly attribute their conversions of digital marketing campaigns.
+“I feel like most marketing departments lack the ability to attribute their conversions of digital marketing campaigns properly.
 I’m fairly skilled at understanding attribution.
 It’s a passion of mine.
 This is something I can bring to the company and bring to the team.”

-“Most sales teams lack the ability to collaborate with one another, causing inefficiency in terms of the sales process as a whole.
+“Most sales teams lack the ability to collaborate, causing inefficiency in terms of the sales process as a whole.
 They often step on each other's toes accidentally.
 I can absolutely help to ensure that this doesn’t occur when I join.
 I love sales management.”

 “Leadership teams don’t often communicate enough.
 This is because they're usually too busy trying to push the business forward, rightfully so.
-One thing I can bring to the table is ensuring that the team meets on a regular basis to collaborate, coordinate and plan efforts.
+I can bring to the table to ensure that the team meets regularly to collaborate, coordinate, and plan efforts.
 This makes sure that no time is wasted and our efforts are unified.”

 How You Can Go Above And Beyond

 If you can, use statistics or your previous track record of success to support your answer.
-This isn’t going to be easy considering you’ll want to answer this question in under 90 seconds.
+This isn’t going to be easy, considering you’ll want to answer this question in under 90 seconds.
 But if you can, bring up a STAR setting.
-This will makes sure that you don’t rely on the interviewer to trust that the strengths you are bringing to the company are true.
+This will make sure that you don’t rely on the interviewer to trust that the strengths you are bringing to the company are true.

 Avoid These Types Of Answers

 If you can, avoid answers that seem defensive.
-Most interviewees feel as though this question is attacking them or testing them.
-Which isn’t the case.
+Most interviewees feel that this question is attacking them or testing them, which isn’t the case.
 Avoid answers that seem as though you need to defend your abilities.
-Remember that the interviewer doesn’t entirely know who you are, yet.
+Remember that the interviewer doesn’t entirely know who you are yet.
 You’ll need to rely on your verbal communication skills.